- Associate Vice Chancellor for Arts & Humanities

 - By appointment

 Research areas include the history of the American studio system, performance, silent cinema, and film stylistics.
 I regularly teach courses on the studio system, methods of analysis, and animation.
-My current research project concerns the transition to sound in Hollywood and is entitled "Trapped in Time: Film Rhythm After Sound."
+Current research projects include the transition to sound, the director Ernst Lubitsch, and the Eisenstein/Prokofiev collaborations.
+My latest book, Film Rhythm After Sound: Technology, Music and Performance, was published by the University of California Press in 2015.

 - Ph.D.
 Film, University of California, Los Angeles, 1985